Jbleezy/BO2-Reimagined/README.md

 ## Players
 * Unlimited sprint
 * 100% backwards speed, strafe speed, and sprint strafe speed
+* Fall damage no longer increases when max health is increased
 * Disabled melee lunging
 * Can shoot when looking at other players
 * Mantle faster